 - 1. Performs skillfully in emergency/non-emergency situations. - 2.
-Performs independent inductions skillfully. - 3.
-Takes appropriate precautions to avoid problems during induction and is prepared to treat appropriately, should any occur.
+Takes part in performing independent inductions skillfully. - 3.
+Plans appropriate precautions to avoid problems during induction and is prepared to treat appropriately, should any occur.
 Airway and Ventilation: - 1.
 Demonstrates skill in establishing an airway on all patients. - 2.
 Assists or controls ventilations appropriately; effectively manages patient's ventilation.

-1. Demonstrates technical competence in intubating patients both orally and nasally; successfully performs all types of intubations; is adept at using a variety of blades and techniques.
+1. Functions with competence in intubating patients both orally and nasally; successfully performs all types of intubations; is adept at using a variety of blades and techniques.

-- 1. Consistently identifies, assesses, evaluates and manages the anesthetic process in all clinical situations, utilizing consultation appropriately. - 2.
-Solves problems as they arise regarding fluid management, ventilation, acid-base balance and cardiovascular difficulties.
+- 1. Assesses, identifies, assesses, evaluates and manages the anesthetic process in all clinical situations, utilizing consultation appropriately. - 2.
+Solves problems as they arise regarding fluid management, ventilation, acid-base balance and cardiovascular difficulties. - 3.
+Demonstrates vigilant monitoring and avoids extraneous activities or distractions.

-- Anticipates emergence from anesthesia, accurately evaluates the patient's needs and effectively institutes appropriate measures. - Consistently and accurately evaluates patient's airway as to need of artificial airways, extubation, suctioning, and continued need for mechanical ventilation. - 3.
+- Predicts emergence from anesthesia, accurately evaluates the patient's needs and effectively institutes appropriate measures. - 2.
+Evaluates patient's airway as to need of artificial airways, extubation, suctioning, and continued need for mechanical ventilation. - 3.
 Provides for safe transport to PACU or ICU.